Marklin2289/polygon-learning/markdown/pyth/PYTH_SOLANA_WALLET.md

 ![Phantom Settings](phantom_cluster.png)

+If you're absolutely not comfortable with using the private key of an individual wallet that you control, we have also pre-funded a keypair on devnet with SOL and USDC for quick testing.
+Its public key is `9UpA4MYkBw5MGfDm5oCB6hskMt6LdUZ8fUtapG6NioLH` and it has the private key `4WoxErVFHZSaiTyDjUhqd6oWRL7gHZJd8ozvWWKZY9EZEtrqxCiD8CFvak7QRCYpuZHLU8FTGALB9y5yenx8rEq3`.
+Because this keypair is public, we cannot vouch for the balances remaining above 0, but we would ask that anybody using it does not simply drain it 🕵️.

 # 🪂 Airdrop yourself some SOL

 It's important to get some SOL on devnet to ensure that the balance is being displayed correctly, and also because we'll need to swap some SOL for USDC to be able to initiate the liquidation bot.
 There are several methods of airdropping SOL into a devnet account, and if you've completed the [Build a Solana Wallet course](https://learn.figment.io/pathways/solana-wallet) and the Solana 101 Pathway you should be familiar with this process.